 1. "If the Devil Danced (In Empty Pockets)"

-Diffie's first number one on Billboard's country charts (a single off debut album A Thousand Winding Roads) remains his best song.
+Diffie's first No. 1 on Billboard's country charts (a single off debut album A Thousand Winding Roads) remains his best song.
 His loose, fun sense of humor pairs almost perfectly with a mix of Southern honky-tonk and swinging Texas county music.
 For another song that follows that winning formula, consult honorable mention track "New Way (To Light Up an Old Flame)."